mvallet91/JELAI/README.md

 - Go back to the **jupyterhub-docker** directory in the terminal
 - Run `docker compose build` to build the containers
 - Run `docker compose up -d` to start the container in detached mode.
-- Access the JupyterHub server at `http://localhost:8000` in your browser (see *Nginx* below for public access).
+- Access the JupyterHub server at `http://localhost:9000` in your browser (see *Nginx* below for public access).
-- Access the Learn Dashboard directly via the JupyterHub admin interface (requires admin login through JupyterHub).
+- Access the Admin Dashboard through JupyterHub's admin interface: log in as an admin user, go to the Admin panel, and find the "learn-dashboard" service in the Services section.
 - The default admin user is `admin`, create a new user called admin, with a new password, to access the system.
 - To stop the system, run `docker compose down`.